 Depending upon the enabled change workflow states, you may:

 - Select the menu command .
 The analyst reviews the change form to ensure that it contains all of the information necessary to approve it, and then forwards it to the reviewers for approval.

 Select the Reviewers list approve your proposed change form, hold it for further consideration, or disapprove it.menu command .
 The groups specified on the

-When you select Processing Error window.
-Refer to the help topic How to work with change forms > Fix change processing errors to resolve the error., you may see a
+If you see a Routing Error window, refer to the help topic How to work with change forms → Fix change routing errors to resolve the error.

 After you submit or route the change, you cannot modify it unless it is returned to you.

 When a routed change form is returned to the Submitted or Originated state, it contains information on who approved and disapproved the change.
 Previous reviewers' name and response will be cleared when the change form is again moved to the Routed state.